Strasmore Research

 Volume counts contracts traded today; open interest counts contracts still outstanding.
 Both defined, plus one full day of the US options tape, measured.

-Options volume counts the contracts that changed hands today; open interest counts the contracts that exist — positions opened and not yet closed.
-Volume accumulates trade by trade all session long, while open interest is recomputed once per day by the Options Clearing Corporation (OCC) after the close.
-This page defines both, walks through the mechanics that move each, then measures a full day of the US options tape — Monday, July 6, 2026 — with the exact SQL behind every figure one click away.
+Options volume counts the contracts that changed hands today; open interest counts the contracts that exist, positions opened and not yet closed.
+Volume accumulates trade by trade all session, while open interest is recomputed once per day by the Options Clearing Corporation (OCC) after the close.
+The put-call ratio is built from the volume side.
+This page defines both, walks the mechanics that move each, measures a full day of the US options tape, Monday, July 6, 2026, and shows where official open-interest figures live.

 What is options volume?